-In California and most states, the offer to purchase real estate says the purchase is “as is.”
-Nonetheless, offers also typically allow for buyers to inspect the property, review reports and seller's disclosures and cancel the agreement if they are not completely satisfied with what they find.
-Let's take a look at how the process works.
+In most states, the offer to purchase real estate says the purchase is “as is."
+However, purchase offers typically allow for buyers to inspect the property, review reports and seller's disclosures and cancel the agreement if the buyers are not completely satisfied with what they find.

-- Buyer and seller agree on an offer.
+- Buyer and seller agree on an offer price & terms.

-- Buyer has a general home inspection and reviews disclosures as part of buyer's inspection contingency.
+- Buyer performs inspections and reviews disclosures as part of buyer's inspection contingency.

-- Buyer learns of items in the home that are not up to current code or are not working and/or deferred maintenance.
+- Buyer learns of items in the home that are not up to current code, are not working and/or deferred maintenance.

-- Buyer submits to seller a list of repair items to the seller via a request for repair form or amendment to the purchase contract.
+- Buyer submits to seller a list of repair items via a request for repair form or amendment to the purchase contract.

-- Buyer sends an explicit message: “Fix these things or I'm canceling escrow.”
+- Buyer sends an explicit message: “Fix these things or I'm canceling the contract.”

 - The seller agrees to the fix-it list, counters it or rejects it.

-- If the buyer doesn't like the answer from the seller, they can cancel escrow and receive an earnest money refund.
+- If the buyer doesn't like the answer from the seller, they can cancel the contract and receive an earnest money refund.

 Interested in buying or selling?